Murray's Shoes has been a family tradition since 1875

 Adam Murray was born into a farming family in 1843.
 The Murrays’ primary source of income was raising sheep imported from England.
 As Adam’s life began to unfold, Adam migrated from Ohio to LeRoy, Illinois, where he began what was to become a long tradition in the retail business.

-Adam joined forces with Dr. Wm.
-Buckworth, establishing both a medical office and a pharmacy with a dry goods, millinery, and shoe store.
+Adam joined forces with Dr. William Buckworth, establishing both a medical office and pharmacy with dry goods, millinery and shoe store.
 This store remained in business until 1912.

 The 2nd Generation

 St. Elmo took over the store after his father’s death in 1901 and kept it open until 1912, when St. Elmo sold the store and opened the first full-line shoe store in Decatur, Illinois.
-Two years, later St. Elmo’s son Ralph, who was underage at the time, took the inurban train from Decatur to Clinton, Illinois and bought a shoe store.
-Ralph went back to St. Elmo and convinced him that the Clinton store would be a better investment than the Decatur store because of the Illinois Central railroad having a hub there.
-At the time, St. Elmo didn’t know Ralph had signed a contract for the purchase.
+Two years later, St. Elmo’s son Ralph, who was underage at the time, took the inurban train from Decatur to Clinton, Illinois and bought a show store.
+Ralph went back to St. Elmo and convinced him that the Clinton store would be a better investment than the Decatur store because of the Illinois Central Railroad having a hub there.
+At the time, St. Elmo didn’t know that Ralph had signed a contract for the purchase.
 This store remained open until 1985.